chanalee/94470/fp-part2.md

 Vis 2
 - B and C commented that it was straightforward.
 - A commented that there might be a better type of chart to demonstrate this information.
 She showed me an earnings chart which shows the actual and estimate of each respective year.
 Instead of a bar chart, this is just a dot to record each point in time.
+- A and B commented that using the green and red to indicate good and bad was a good design decision.

 Vis 3
 - As previously mentioned, many of them thought that it was difficult to understand the graph, specifically what the unit of the arrows indicates.